School Closures 2020

 We believe that educating children in sustainability is vital for the future of our planet.
 We aim to instil in our children an awareness of their responsibilities and a sense of accountability for their world.
 We encourage them to care for themselves, care for each other and care for the environment.

 We believe that the Arts are important for developing children’s creativity, imagination and confidence.
 Teaching a broad and balanced curriculum provides opportunities for all children to develop and demonstrate skills in Dance, Drama, Music and Art both as discrete subjects and through a cross curricular approach.

 We believe our children need to have a highly developed emotional literacy in order to experience positive relationships and develop their sense of justice and ability to empathise (with all/others).
 We will work to broaden our children’s horizons, expanding their knowledge of the world and encouraging fearlessness of what is new and unknown, celebrating and valuing differences.

-Curriculum Drivers Summer 2018 – links below
+Curriculum Drivers Autumn 2 2019 – links below

 Curriculum Drivers Autumn 1 2019 – links below